nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

 }
 ```

-In the Nano Client, the `consensus` object can get us the latest account status which includes the balance in Luna.
+In the Nano Client, the `consensus` object can get us the latest account status which includes the balance in _Luna_.
 Luna is Nimiq's smallest unit, 100'000 Luna = 1 NIM.
 The following function will update the balance in the UI.

 ```js